-Unvaccinated youngsters under age 18 are being barred from public places — schools, restaurants, public transportation, shopping centers and houses of worship — for the next 30 days as health authorities attempt to rein in one of the largest measles outbreaks statewide since the respiratory illness was supposedly eradicated in 2000.
+Unvaccinated youngsters under age 18 are being barred from public places — schools, restaurants, public transportation, shopping centers and houses of worship — for the next 30 days as health authorities attempt to rein in one of the largest measles outbreaks statewide since the respiratory illness was eradicated in 2000.

 The outbreak has coincided with another in Brooklyn and Queens, where nearly 200 cases have been counted by public health authorities in recent months.

-Cases in Rockland, which sits just West of Westchester, and in New York City have been concentrated in Orthodox Jewish communities, where the mumps-measles-rubella — MMR — vaccine has been shunned by parents who don't want their children vaccinated.
+Cases in Rockland, which sits just West of Westchester, and New York City have been concentrated in Orthodox Jewish communities where the mumps-measles-rubella — MMR — vaccine has been shunned by parents who don't want their children vaccinated.
 The two-dose shot is an effective preventive, and parents are being urged to get their children vaccinated, Rockland officials said Tuesday.

 “I am an Orthodox rabbi, and there is absolutely no religious authority that forbids one from getting vaccinated,” said Dr. Aaron Glatt, chairman of medicine at South Nassau Communities Hospital in Oceanside, and a specialist in infectious diseases.

 “Unfortunately, there is a segment of the population that has fallen under the influence of the anti-vaxxers,” Glatt said of people who espouse anti-vaccine beliefs.
 “You see this among Jewish and non-Jewish parents.
 There is a strong contingent of anti-vaxxers who have ulterior motives, but most are decent parents who are just misinformed.”